nickzoic/nick.zoic.org/art/templates-fugit/index.md

 crazy Template Languages.
 This article is an attempt to compare some of the more common template languages out there.

-I've consolidated this from a series of blog articles I wrote back in 2009.
-As a result, some of it may be a little disjointed and/or outdated.
+*I've consolidated this from a series of blog articles I wrote back in 2009.
+As a result, some of it may be a little disjointed and/or outdated.*

 Template Languages
 ==================